dmprofe/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 The result of the function (if it returns any) is thrown away and ignored.

-> [!t]: arr.forEach is a functional alternative to make loops
+> [!t] t: arr.forEach is a functional alternative to make loops
 >
 > - Made in a single **expression**, makes what is normally done with
 >   for/while **statement**.